andrewderango/Recency-Bias-in-the-NHL/README.md

 # Recency Bias in the NHL
 Quantifying adequate recency bias to predict how a player will perform in their next game using multiple and sigmoidal regression.
+Data is scraped from the NHL API, which is available at https://statsapi.web.nhl.com/api/v1.

 The best order to execute the files is as follows:
 1. fantasy_settings.py